 Always make sure you bring the host rider's number.
-Otherwise, here are a few suggestions: A helmet is a good idea even if you've got a hard skull.
+Otherwise, here are a few suggestions: We require you to wear a helmet.
 An extra layer and gloves, in cooler weather, or during the rainy season.
 If it's really hot, sunscreen and maybe extra underwear.
 Sunglasses if you think you're cool.
 A spare inner tube is strongly recommended.
 Bring a pump & patch kit if you have one, though there are usually some floating around.
 And don't forget

 What can I do to really annoy the other club members?

 Turn up for a ride that's way beyond your ability on a badly maintained bike, with your tires so deflated and threadbare that you get punctures every couple of miles.
 That'll do the trick.

 If you're in doubt whether your equipment or fitness level is appropriate for a ride you're considering, contact the ride (dis)organiser and ask them.

 Look at our photos.
 Some of us do; some don't.
 Wear whatever you feel comfortable in.
 (A moth-eaten Superman T-shirt is a good start.)

 How do I get one of those fantastic club jerseys?